 Snails pace Slim – The Hamsters

-In 2008, Dan became a professional member of the National Association Of Instrument Repairers known as NAMIR ( expired) and a year later was gratefully accepted as a member of IMIT, the Institute Of Musical Instrument Technology (expired) this is also the year that see’s the business relocation to the heart of Southend-on-sea.
+In 2008, Dan became a professional member of the National Association of Instrument Repairers known as NAMIR (his membership has since expired) and a year later was gratefully accepted as a member of IMIT, the Institute of Musical Instrument Technology (also expired) this was also the year that saw the business relocation to the heart of Southend-on-sea.

-After nearly 20 years as a Pro’ Luthier, making custom instruments and making/spraying instruments for many other makers and brands, Dan decided it was time to launch his own range of guitars.
-So throughout 2010 to 2012, Dan worked on a brand new line of high-end guitars, and during this time launched the first four models, The Nomad, The Outlaw, The Pagan and The Rogue.
+After nearly 20 years as a pro luthier making custom instruments and making/spraying instruments for many other makers and brands, Dan decided it was time to launch his own range of guitars.
+So throughout 2010 and into 2012, Dan worked on a brand new line of high-end guitars, and during this time launched the first four models, The Nomad, The Outlaw, The Pagan and The Rogue.

-I say traditional machinery because that’s all you’ll find in Dan’s sawdust laden workshop, there’s not a CNC machine in sight.
+It's traditional machinery because that’s all you’ll find in Dan’s sawdust laden workshop; there’s not a CNC machine in sight.
 Some of the machinery in the workshop dates back to just before the classic guitars of the 50s were made – some of the hand tools are even older, so it doesn’t get much more traditional than that!

 The new and exquisite range of ‘MacPherson Guitars’ can be seen within these pages.
-Check out the Gallery Page to see some prime examples of Dan’s work.
+Check out the Guitars page to see some prime examples of Dan’s work.

 Lars Mullen, March 2013

-May 2016 sees the relocation of MacPherson Guitars to Penticton, British Columbia, Canada.
+May 2016 saw the relocation of MacPherson Guitars to Penticton, British Columbia, Canada.